mesafoundation/mesa/src/README.md

 Our use of Redis Pub/Sub relies on a client being authenticated.
 If you haven't authenticated your client Mesa will not make use of Pub/Sub with this client.
 Other authenticated clients will have their messages proxied by Pub/Sub

 ### Client Side
-We currently provide a client interface for JavaScript.
+We currently provide a client interface Ifor JavaScript.
 We're working on client implementations for Swift and other languages.

 #### <a name="client-authentication"></a> JavaScript
 Import the Client export from the library as you would with any other Node package: